fauna/write-with-fauna/README.md

 If you are building full-stack serverless apps serverless functions, 3rd party APIs, GraphQL, and Fauna, we invite you to participate in the paid Write with Fauna program.
+We are also open and encourage video content as well.

 Join in on the serverless community discussion, and grow your personal brand in the process.
 We pay our writers between $200-500 per article and promote content across our social channels–including a 75k+ audience on Twitter.
 Reoccuring writers are also eligble for free Fauna swag :)